helenplesko/technicallogs/GCPVM.md

 In this log:

-- [x] Creating a Virtual Machine on Google Gloud Platform
+- [x] Creating a Virtual Machine on Google Gloud Platform (08/03/24 | 30 mins)
-- [x] Setting Firewall Rules for Virtual Machine on Google Cloud Platform
+- [x] Setting Firewall Rules for Virtual Machine on Google Cloud Platform (08/03/24 | 10 mins)
-- [x] How to check your ArcGIS Server Manager and REST Endpoints
+- [x] How to check your ArcGIS Server Manager and REST Endpoints (08/03/24 | 5 mins)
-- [x] How to Start and Stop Your Virtual Machine on Google Cloud Platform
+- [x] How to Start and Stop Your Virtual Machine on Google Cloud Platform (08/03/24 | 5 mins)
 - [x] References

+Total Duration: 50 mins

 ## Creating a Virtual Machine on Google Gloud Platform